jazzband/django-floppyforms/docs/widgets-reference.rst

         ``'floppyforms/checkbox_select.html'``

-.. class:: MultiWdiget
+.. class:: MultiWidget

-   The same as ``django.forms.widgets.MultiWdiget``.
+   The same as ``django.forms.widgets.MultiWidget``.
 The rendering can be customized by overriding ``format_output``, which joins all the rendered widgets.